postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 The `pg_tde` extension provides functions for managing different aspects of its operation:

+!!! note
+    If no error is reported when running the commands below, the operation completed successfully.

 ## Key provider management

 A key provider is a system or service responsible for managing encryption keys. `pg_tde` supports the following key providers: